Marvive/logos-search/README.md

 - Automatically locates the most recent `catalog.db` under `~/Library/Application Support/Logos4/Data/*/LibraryCatalog/`.
 - Provide a custom path in preferences to override auto-discovery (tilde expansion supported).
 - Use the Action Panel to rebuild the index after purchasing resources or to reveal the database in Finder.

+### Fuzzy Match Threshold (Search Library command)

+- Defaults to `0.3`, which balances recall and precision for most libraries.
+- Leave the preference blank to stick with `0.3`, then tweak it later from the command settings when you want stricter (closer to `0`) or looser (closer to `1`) matches.
+- The field is optional, so the command never blocks on first launch just to set a number.

 ### AutoComplete Database (Search Factbook command)